Stepney Green cavern

-Stepney Green cavern is an underground junction which contains the junction where Crossrail divides into two branches: one to Shenfield and one to Abbey Wood.
+Stepney Green cavern is an underground space which contains the junction where Crossrail divides into two branches: one to Shenfield and one to Abbey Wood.
 It is located below Stepney Green Park.

-At the time of its completion in 2017, Stepney Green cavern was claimed to have been one of the largest mined caverns in Europe.
+Construction began in March 2011.
+The cavern was built using spray concrete lining techniques.
+Excavation work was completed in 2013, with all major work completed in 2017.
+At the time of its completion, Stepney Green cavern was claimed to have been one of the largest mined caverns in Europe.

-Construction activity commenced during March 2010, almost two years after the programme's authorisation.
-The cavern was built using spray concrete lining techniques, and involved the use of multiple tunnel boring machines (TBMs).
-During 2013, excavation work was largely completed, while both of the TBMs were dismantled during the following year.
-During October 2017, it was announced that all major structural work associated with Stepney Green cavern had been completed.
+Stepney Green Park above the caverns was subsequently restored following construction.

 History

-The origins of Stepney Green cavern are strongly associated with the Crossrail programme.
-Construction of the railway begun shortly after the Crossrail Act 2008 received royal assent during July 2008.
+Construction of the Crossrail project begun shortly after the Crossrail Act 2008 received royal assent during July 2008.
 In addition to forming one element of the central underground section of the new railway, Stepney Green accommodated a critical junction, requiring care in its design.
+It was designed by Mott MacDonald.

 The engineering of Stepney Green cavern involved overcoming several challenges, as it was one of the largest excavated caverns to be constructed in Europe.
 Its maximum dimensions are a width 13.4 m, a height of 16.6 m, and a length of 50 m.
 Following an evaluation of various techniques, it was decided to use a tunnelling technique known as spray concrete lining, which involved the excavation and removal of 7500 m3 of subsoil along with the application of 2500 m3 of shotcrete to support the walls.
 Due to the presence of highly permeable water-bearing sand that posed a hazard during the shotcrete application, depressurisation measures were employed.
 The boring process was largely performed via multiple TBMs.

 Various measures were taken to support the construction effort.
 To supply the large quantities of concrete needed, a purpose-built batching plant was constructed to manufacture it on site.
 A variety of sensors were installed in the vicinity of the cavern to closely monitor any instances of ground movement, vigorous measuring of the applied concrete's strength was also practiced.
 Furthermore, a specialised cutting tool was used to remove the temporary supports, which generated far less noise than conventional impact hammers.
 Primary access to the site was via a rectangular access shaft that is located across the twin running tunnels just to the west of the junctions; this space also accommodates various utility spaces, including a ventilation facility, as well as providing an emergency access point.